 In a Phase 2 trial (NCT00711230) involving treatment-naive individuals with HIV, LC002’s immunogenicity and ability to lower plasma viral load was demonstrated at a medium dose level of 0.4 mg.12,13 The immunogenicity of LC002 has also been shown in some individuals with chronic HIV infection on suppressive ART.9,10

 Sponsor: National Institute of Allergy and Infectious Diseases (NIAID)

 Study Purpose: The purpose of this dose-escalating study was to evaluate the safety, tolerability, and immunogenicity of LC002 in individuals with chronic HIV infection.

 - Participants were adults with chronic HIV who had been receiving a stable ART regimen (with no changes or interruptions for more than 4 consecutive days) for at least 12 weeks before study entry.

-- Participants were receiving ART regimens containing at least 2 different ARV drug classes.
+- Participants were receiving ART regimens containing at least two different ARV drug classes.

 - IAS, 2011: DermaVir as a therapeutic vaccination strategy for HIV infection: results from ACTG protocol A5176

 - J Acquir Immune Defic Syndr article, 2013: Safety, tolerability, and immunogenicity of repeated doses of dermavir, a candidate therapeutic HIV vaccine, in HIV-infected patients receiving combination antiretroviral therapy: results of the ACTG 5176 trial